julzaza/wildwitchherbs/_posts/2025-12-04-evergreens-witchcraft.md

 ## Spirits of the Green World: House Guardians

 In Baltic, Finnish, and Slavic traditions, evergreens held indwelling spirits—protectors of weather, livestock, and hearth.
 Witches left offerings at the roots: bread, mead, hair, coins, herbs.

-This practice is the ancestor of the Christmas tree.
+This practice is actually the ancestor of the Christmas tree.

 ---